In the Package Manager window, the pane on the right displays details of the selected package.

 (E) A brief description.
 By default, Unity displays only the first three lines, but you can click the More link to see the rest of it.

 (F) The name of the package registry.
 For native Unity packages, this is always “Unity”.
 For scoped package registries, this matches the name property for this scoped registry in the project manifestEach Unity project has a project manifest, which acts as an entry point for the Package Manager.
 This file must be available in the

 <project>/Packages directory.
 The Package Manager uses it to configure many things, including a list of dependencies for that project, as well as any package repository to query for packages.
 More info

 (G) Thumbnails of the marketing images, audio, and video available on the Asset Store for Asset Store packages.
 Click on the link underneath the thumbnails to open the Asset Store package’s official page on the Asset Store.

-See in Glossary information for Unity packages.
+(H) Dependency information for Unity packages.
 By default, this section is hidden, but you can display it by enabling the Show Dependencies project setting.